W. H. Brock and Associates, Ltd.

 We reconstruct your crypto transaction history for all tax years.
 We calculate the correct income and capital transactions for the relevant tax years.
 We prepare amended returns (or original returns, if none were filed).
 We help you self-assess appropriate penalties and interest.

-The lack of clear guidance from the IRS on certain issues does not relieve you of the crystal-clear obligation to report and pay taxes on "income from whatever source derived."
-In certain cases, the lack of clear guidance from IRS on certain issues might be your friend.
-It might support the argument that any errors were made in good faith, not with the intent to evade.
+While IRS has not provided detailed guidance on every crypto issue, that does not relieve you of the crystal-clear obligation to report and pay tax on "income from whatever source derived."
+In some situations, the lack of detailed guidance may help support an argument that any errors were made in good faith, not with the intent to evade tax.
+These are legal and factual questions that should be evaluated with a qualified tax advisor or tax attorney.

 An Important Side Benefit

-Once you’ve come into compliance by reporting overlooked prior-year income, you may have also established that cryptocurrency held today qualifies for long-term capital gain treatment.
-BTC is around $64,500 as I write this (February 2026).
+Once you’ve come into compliance by reporting overlooked prior-year income, you may have also established that cryptocurrency held today can qualify for long-term capital gain treatment if held for more than one year.
+BTC has pulled back sharply from its 2025 highs.
 Ideally, you’ll be selling the BTC for well over $1,000,000 in the not-too distant future.
+(Not only am I not an attorney, I’m also not an investment advisor.)

 How Serious Is Your Situation?